masaic-ai-platform/open-responses/README.md

   <em>"One API to rule them all, one API to find them, one API to bring them all, and in the cloud bind them."</em>
 </p>

+> ⚠️ **Alpha Release Disclaimer**: This project is currently in alpha stage.
+The API and features are subject to breaking changes as we continue to evolve and improve the platform.
+While we strive to maintain stability, please be aware that updates may require modifications to your integration code.

 ## 🌟 Overview

 OpenResponses API empowers developers to leverage the incredible capabilities of various LLM providers through a familiar interface - the OpenAI Responses API structure.
 This compatibility layer bridges the gap between different LLM providers and applications built for OpenAI's completion API.